 National statistics indicate that 42 percent of students between five and 18 years of age walked or bicycled to school in 1969 (with 87 percent walking or bicycling within a mile of school).3 This number fell to 16 percent of students walking or bicycling in 2001.

 This decline is due to a number of factors, including urban growth patterns and school siting requirements that encourage school development in outlying areas, budget cuts that force expanded enrollment boundaries, increased traffic, and parental concerns about safety.

 The situation is self-perpetuating: as more parents drive their children to school, there is increased traffic at the school site, resulting in more parents becoming concerned about traffic and driving their children to school.
+Congestion is a concern for Los Altos residents and school areas experience high levels of congestion during drop-off and pick-up periods.

-A comprehensive Safe Routes to School program addresses the reasons for reductions in walking and biking through a multi-pronged approach that uses education, encouragement, engineering and enforcement efforts to develop attitudes, behaviors, and physical infrastructure that improve the walking and biking environment.
+A comprehensive Safe Routes to School program addresses the reasons for reductions in walking and biking through a multipronged approach that uses education, encouragement, and engineering efforts to develop attitudes, behaviors, and physical infrastructure that improve the walking and biking environment.
+Los Altos City Council has prioritized Safe Routes to School to create a viable alternative to vehicle trips to school as one way to reduce congestion.
 In its most advanced form, Safe Routes to School is also incorporated into City and school district policies/procedures and is highlighted as part of a larger vision for community sustainability.

 3U.S.
 Centers for Disease Control and Prevention.
 Barriers to Children Walking to or from School United States 2004, Morbidity and Mortality Weekly Report September 30, 2005.
-Available: www.cdc.gov/mmwr/ preview/mmwrhtml/mm5438a2.htm.
+Available: www.cdc.gov/mmwr/preview/mmwrhtml/mm5438a2.htm.
 Accessed: December 28, 2007.